dscape/rewrite/README.md

 * Allows bound constraints containing / in the values (test exists)
 * Generating Paths and URLs from code
 * Flexible decisions on what action to call (nested resources)
+* Add sample application with redirect-to and errors.xqy

 ### Known Limitations